Chamonix Valley & Aiguilles Rouges Rock Climbing

 Above the valley floor, the Aiguilles Rouges--opposite the Mont Blanc range--offer climbs with a more alpine-y feel that are easy to reach thanks to a web of trails and cable cars.

 -Crag Climbs in Chamonix, by François Burnier and Dominique Potard.
 It's available in several languages, including English, at Chamonix's Maison de la Presse bookstore, across from Snell Sports (the place to go if you need gear!).
 This book includes everything in the valley plus some, but not all, climbs in the Aiguilles Rouges.

 -There are a couple of guidebooks for the Aiguilles Rouges, but they're all in French.
 The newest has excellent pictures--I'll post more about it soon!

 This section covers crags in the entire valley; depending on the time of year, most are easy to access via public transportation.

-Browse More Classics in Chamonix Valley & Aiguilles Rouges
+Browse More Rock Climbing Classics in Chamonix Valley & Aiguilles Rouges

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Chamonix Valley & Aiguilles Rouges:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Chamonix Valley & Aiguilles Rouges: